Tailgating: Trailing and columns

-Another instance whereby the practice of driving on a road very close to a frontward vehicle or at a close distance may occur is during an occasion whereby the drivers of the two cars are acquainted to one another.
-This may be due to it being a procession of motor vehicles, typically carrying or escorting a prominent person that wants to avoid interlopers.
-Another instance may occur where the leading vehicle is showing directions to the trailing vehicle and the trailing vehicle attempts to avoid allowing an interloping vehicle to come in between them.
+Tailgating may occur when the drivers of two vehicles do not want to be separated, the vehicles are in a procession (e.g. funeral), or the vehicles are maintaining a formation for security purposes (e.g. escorting a dignitary or a dangerous prisoner).
 Another sphere wherein tailgating has been observed is among drivers who are in a hurry, or other public road activity whose prerequisite is urgency or agitation.

 Hazards of tailgating

-Tailgating can be dangerous to the tailgater, especially if they are driving closely behind a large vehicle (such as a tractor-trailer, or gas tanker).
-By tailgating, the driver has a shorter distance to stop, decreases the margin of error and blocks the awareness of surroundings.

-If the leading vehicle decelerates suddenly (such as when encountering a traffic jam, traffic lights, avoiding pedestrians, etc.), the tailgater has a high risk of causing a rear-end collision, for which in insurance terms, they would always be held responsible.
-In many jurisdictions, a two second gap is recommended between any two successive moving vehicles, characterised in Britain by the slogan, "only a fool breaks the two second rule".
+Globally, each year over 500,000 motor-vehicle collisions and injuries have been attributed to not maintaining a safe following distance.
+In the United States, a 2015 NHTSA Traffic Safety Facts report documented over 1,000,000 rear-end collision crashes leading to injury or death.
+While not all rear-end collisions are caused by tailgating, research indicates that between 50% and 89% are either caused by or involve tailgating behaviour.

+In Queensland, more than 7,000 injuries and fatalities were attributed to tailgating between 2019 and 2020.
+During the same period, 3,120 drivers received infringement notices for the behaviour.

 Prevention

 Tailgating causes most rear-end crashes in South Australia.
-Some motorways in the United Kingdom and Australia feature certain road markings which can help resolve this problem.
-Consisting of an arrangement of chevrons, these remind the driver not to tailgate, and assist in the two second rule.
-There is also signage in Britain on smart motorways when they are very congested, to say "stay in lane: congestion".
-This is to remind motorists that there is, in these conditions, no longer an overtaking lane, merely a number of lanes, some moving faster than others at different points in time (undertaking by inner lanes being entirely permissible in this circumstance).
-Those in the outermost lanes should maintain a two second gap to the vehicle in front; as long as they do this, it is officially discouraged to change lanes.
-Public goods vehicle licence training in Britain states that lorries should increase the 2 second gap to the vehicle in front to 3 seconds when being tailgated to ensure that emergency braking can be a little gentler, to compensate for the tailgating vehicle behind having eaten up its own reaction time to almost nothing.
+Some motorways in the United Kingdom, Canada and Australia feature certain road markings which can help resolve this problem.
+Consisting of an arrangement of chevrons, these remind the driver not to tailgate, and assist in the two second rule, characterised in many countries by the slogan, "only a fool breaks the two-second rule."
+Public goods vehicle license training in Britain states that lorries should increase the 2 second gap to the vehicle in front to 3 seconds when being tailgated to ensure that emergency braking can be a little gentler, to compensate for the tailgating vehicle behind having eaten up its own reaction time to almost nothing.

+Research has identified young males as the demographic most likely to engage in tailgating behaviour.
+A 2021 study examining deterrence-based theories found that the severity of punishment was a significant deterrent factor for this cohort when considering following other vehicles too closely.

+In Queensland Australia, the maximum penalty for drivers who don't leave a safe distance between themselves and the driver in front is $3220.

 In Germany, tailgating is punishable with a fine of up to €400.
 In case of gross negligence, one or more penalty points are given and the driver's license may additionally be immediately suspended for up to 3 months.